Apply for Council housing

 Additional preference plus

-If you do not meet the criteria for additional preference priority, we would suggest that you consider the other housing options available to you.
+If you do not meet the criteria for additional preference priority, we suggest that you consider the other housing options available to you.

 Once your application has been registered, you will be able to follow the link to begin the process of completing your housing application online.
 You will need the following information in order to complete the form correctly, so please ensure you have this before you begin.
 This information is required for all applicants and household members.
 Please note that the priority given in the self-assessment may not be the same once we have reviewed your individual case.